|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 As the scramble for World Cup semi-final places started to heat up, Australia were pushed to the brink of elimination when they lost by 48 runs to Pakistan in Perth.
 The Aussies had been cruising - 116 for 2, chasing 221 - but Mushtaq Ahmed sliced through the middle order, and despite a batting line-up that had Steve Waugh at No. 7, blind panic set in.
 It was the start of a run that would take Pakistan all the way to a glorious victory in the final.

 Given that he made his Test debut in 1996, it's a shock to realise that Hasan Raza is still so young.
 He was 14 years 227 days when he played against Zimbabwe in Faisalabad in 1996-97 - though plenty of doubt has since been expressed as to the validity of that age - and he made a sound 27 in a low-scoring game.
-That was it for two years, though, and his career has been very stop-start ever since.
+That was it for two years, though, and his career was stop-start ever since.

-Birth of the modern mystery spinner Ajantha Mendis.
+Birth of mystery spinner Ajantha Mendis.
 Mendis and his finger-flicked legbreaks and "carrom ball" became a sensation when he dismantled India's famed middle order and took eight on debut and 26 in the three-Test series in 2008.
 Many hoped he would be Muttiah Muralitharan's successor but by the time Murali retired in 2011, Mendis wasn't even the first-choice spinner for the team.
 His variations had been found out, and while he continued to hold down a place in the limited-overs sides, he struggled in Tests.

 All 11 Australians got a bowl, including Rod Marsh, who whipped off his pads for the first 10 overs of his Test career, as the second Test in Faisalabad drifted to sleep today.
 A rain-affected game produced 999 runs for the loss of only 12 wickets, including double-centuries for Greg Chappell and Pakistan's Taslim Arif, whose 210 not out was the highest Test score by a wicketkeeper until Andy Flower topped it in India in 2000-01.

 The highest-scoring match in first-class history.
 There were 2376 runs scored for the loss of 38 wickets in the Ranji Trophy semi-final between Bombay and Maharashtra in Poona.
 In all, there were 19 centuries: nine from the batsmen, 10 for the hapless bowlers.
-In context, Maharashtra's gloriously named middle-order batsman Bhausaheb Babasaheb Nimbalkar - who has a top first-class score of 443 not out - had a nightmare: he made 25 and 21.
+In context, Maharashtra's gloriously named batsman Bhausaheb Babasaheb Nimbalkar - who has a top first-class score of 443 not out - had a nightmare: he made 25 and 21.